 1.3 Trustees are considered officers of the court and have a pivotal role in supporting the integrity of the Australian personal insolvency system.
 Trustees are therefore expected to discharge their duties in a manner that not only serves the operation of the Act, but also provides equality between creditors and fairness to bankrupts and debtors.

-1.4 The Regulation and Enforcement Division acts as a delegate of the Inspector-General in Bankruptcy and consequently conducts enquiries and investigations into alleged Bankruptcy Act offences.
-Where appropriate, Regulation and Enforcement refers matters to the Commonwealth Director of Public Prosecutions (CDPP) to consider prosecution action.
+1.5 The R&E Division acts as a delegate of the Inspector-General in Bankruptcy and consequently conducts enquiries and investigations into alleged Bankruptcy Act offences.
+Where appropriate, we refer matters to the Commonwealth Director of Public Prosecutions (CDPP) to consider prosecution action.
 The decision to prosecute is a decision made solely by the CDPP in accordance with the Prosecution Policy of the Commonwealth.

-1.5 This document seeks to provide guidance to practitioners on when to submit pre referral enquiries (PRE) and alleged offence referrals to Regulation and Enforcement and to clarify what information may be required to support those enquiries and referrals.
+1.6 This document seeks to provide guidance to practitioners on when to submit pre referral enquiries (PRE) and alleged offence referrals to R&E and to clarify what information may be required to support those enquiries and referrals.

 2.1 Compliance offences are administrative-type bankruptcy offences where an individual, whether bankrupt or not, has failed to comply with a requirement under the Act, the IPR or the Bankruptcy Regulations 1996 (the Regulations).
 Typically, these offences involve a failure by a person to provide the trustee or Official Receiver with specific information and/or documents and the matter can be dealt with, in the first instance, by way of a letter seeking voluntary compliance.

-2.2 Compliance matters that are punishable by a term of imprisonment of six months or less (e.g. matters under sections 139U, 139ZO, 139ZIE, 139ZIEA and 80) have a 12-month statutory period of limitations (See section 15B of the Crimes Act 1914 (Cth)).
+2.2 Compliance matters that are punishable by a term of imprisonment of six months or less (e.g. matters under sections 80, 139U, 139ZO, 139ZIE, 139ZIEA, 185EC(6), 185MC(6) and 185PC(6)) have a 12-month statutory period of limitations (see section 15B of the Crimes Act 1914 (Cth)).
 This means prosecution action must be commenced within 12 months of the commission of the offence or the matter cannot be actioned by way of a prosecution.